DelphiWorlds/Kastri/Demos/FCMRebooted/ReadMe.md

 This is due to a limitation in FCM where messages that contain a "notification" property (regardless of whether it contains a "data" property) do not cause the customized FCM service to be invoked when the app is not running or is in the background.

-Added bonus: images can be included in the customised notification (they will appear on the left).
+Added bonus: for Android, images can be included in the customised notification (they will appear on the left).
 Use the Image URL edit box to include a URL to an image, e.g: https://sd.keepcalms.com/i/keep-calm-and-love-delphi-26.png

 With PushIt, you can see what the resulting payload looks like by selecting the `JSON` tab, which can help guide you in constructing message payloads in your server.